 During our summer road trip across Central Europe, we decided to spend one night in Munich, Germany.
 Although, I wish we would have spent more time in the Bavarian capital, our one night was well spent, partially because of the hotel in which we stayed.
 Sofitel Munich Bayerpost Hotel is a bit more swanky than the hotels we typically book, but since we were staying on rewards, we decided to step up our hotel game and treat ourselves to a little luxury.
+This luxury hotel in Munich was not only grand, it was family friendly!

 Sofitel Munich Bayerpost is a newly renovated, luxury hotel in an old historic post office in the heart of the city.
 It is probably the closest hotel to the main train station in Munich.
 Literally, it’s practically in the parking lot of the train station.
 It’s about a 7 minute walk to Karlsplatz and a 15 minute walk through a busy pedestrian area to get to Marienplatz and the Viktualienmarkt.